carlhueffmeier/fend-neighborhoodmap/README.md

 1. Install [npm](https://www.npmjs.com/get-npm)
 2. Install [Git](https://git-scm.com/downloads)
 3. Open a terminal and change to the location you want to save the application folder to
-4. Enter `git clone https://github.com/carlhueffmeier/fnd-neighborhoodmap.git` to download the project directory
+4. Enter `git clone https://github.com/carlhueffmeier/fend-neighborhoodmap.git` to download the project directory
-5. Enter `cd fnd-neighborhoodmap` to open the project directory
+5. Enter `cd fend-neighborhoodmap` to open the project directory
 6. Enter `npm install` to install all requirements
 8. Enter `npm start` to launch the server
 9. Browse to `localhost:3000` in your web browser